Swarzewo railway station

 Swarzewo railway station is a railway stop serving the village of Swarzewo, in the Pomeranian Voivodeship, Poland.
 The station opened in 1903 and is located on the Reda–Hel railway.
-The train services are operated by Przewozy Regionalne.
+The train services are operated by Polregio.

 The station used to be known as Schwarzau (Westpreußen).
 The station used to be located on the Swarzewo–Krokowa railway which was dismantled in 2005 after losing passenger traffic in 1989 and freight traffic in 1991.

 Modernisation

 The station was rebuilt in 2014 as part of the modernisation of the Reda–Hel railway.

 Train services

 The station is served by the following services: